 As of 2018, total installed power capacity in Croatia stood at 4.9 GW, consisting mainly of hydro (2.2 GW) and thermal (2.1 GW).
 Wind capacity reached 519 MW at end of 2018.
 Hydropower plays an important role in Croatia's power generation mix as it represents nearly 50% of total installed power capacity and is therefore highly dependant on hydrological conditions.

-Due to the heavy dependence of power generation on hydroligal conditions, the power generation grew by 14% in 2016 as hydropower generation rose by 7%.
-Accordig to preliminary estimation the total power generation will decrease by 7% due to a 20% fall in hydropower.
-Wind power generation is increasing, it was about 11% of the power generation in 2017.
+Due to the heavy dependence of power generation on hydroligal conditions, the power generation grew by 15% in 2018 as hydropower generation rose by 41%, reducing thermal power generation (-20% for gas and -8% for coal).
+Wind power generation is increasing, it was about 10% of the power generation in 2018.

 Oil & Gas

 While gas production stood at 2.5 bcm and covered more than 90% of the country's needs in 2009, it has been falling ever since then and reached 1.7 bcm before rebounding in 2015 to 1.9 bcm and covering nearly 70 % of demand.
+It contunied to fall to 1.2 bcm in 2018 covering 45% of the country`s needs.
 Local provider Plinarco has invested heavily into the extension of the national gas pipeline network mainly to supply all areas in the country.
 The most important gas fields are Molve, Kalinovac and Steri Gradec (Pannonian and North Adriatic fields).
 The remaining gas demand is imported from Russia (90%) and Italy.
-INA recently started production at two new fields (Vuckovec & Zebanec) in 2016 and another field (Vukanovec) was expected to start in early 2017.
-Combined capacity of all three fields is seen at around 1bcm and should be fully expolited by 2024.
+MOL started production at two new fields (Vuckovec & Zebanec) in 2016 and another field (Vukanovec) will start production soon.
+The three fields are estimated to contain around 1 bcm of gas and the bulk will be exploited by 2024.